 \subsubsection{Revisiting the examples in \texorpdfstring{\cref{sec:high_order_needed1}}{} and \texorpdfstring{\cref{sec:high_order_needed2}}{}}

 To demonstrate the advantages of high-order rational kernels, we revisit the operator $U$ given in \eqref{U_mat_example} and look again at two of the numerical needs for high-order kernels.

 \begin{itemize}[leftmargin=*,noitemsep] \item {\bf A numerical tradeoff.} \cref{fig:CMV4} (left) shows the convergence of $[K_\epsilon*\nu_g]$ for the rational kernels in \cref{sec:kern_cjo}.
-We see the rates of convergence that are predicted from~\cref{thm:unitary_pointwise_convergence}.
-In practice, this means that we rarely need to take $\epsilon$ below $0.01$ for very accurate results and often we just take $\epsilon=0.1$.
+We see the convergence rates predicted from~\cref{thm:unitary_pointwise_convergence}.
+In practice, this means that we rarely need to take $\epsilon$ below $0.01$ for very accurate results, and often we take $\epsilon=0.1$.